 In the absence of anti-dilution measures, trading costs incurred by investors redeeming or subscribing are borne proportionally by all shareholders in a given fund.
 These trading activity-related costs result in dilution of the value of existing shareholders’ investment in a fund.
 Swing pricing serves as a means of mitigating the dilution effect.

-Swing pricing has become the standard anti-dilution tool due to the advantages it offers investors.
+Swing pricing has become the standard anti-dilution tool in the European fund management industry due to the advantages it offers investors.
 Essentially, swing pricing serves as a mechanism to ensure that costs incurred by investors who are buying or selling are borne by those investors, rather than spreading the costs across the existing investors in the fund.

 Swing pricing is a mechanism by which long-term shareholders are protected against the dilution impact of securities trading that relates to investors entering or exiting the fund.